Baja SAE

 Baja SAE is a Collegiate Design Series competition run by the Society of Automotive Engineers International (SAE International).
 Teams of students from universities all over the world design and build small off-road cars.
 The goal in Baja SAE is to design, build and race off-road vehicles that can withstand the harshest elements of rough terrain.
 The vehicles used in Baja SAE racing are often similar in appearance to dune buggies.
 Before 2007, the events were called "Mini Baja."

-Each year as many as 141 Baja cars are entered in the Baja SAE events across the US and around the world.
+Each year around 141 Baja cars are entered in the Baja SAE events across the US and around the world.
 International events are endorsed by SAE International and are held in Brazil, Korea, South Africa and México.

-All vehicles are powered by a 14hp Kohler Command Pro CH440 engine with a modified restrictor plate label for competition testing.
-Kohler and SAE International entered an agreement, Kohler will provide at discount engines to participating teams for the 2023 – 2026 competition seasons.
+All vehicles are powered by a 14 hp Kohler Command Pro CH440 engine with a modified restrictor plate label for competition testing.
+Kohler and SAE International entered an agreement where Kohler will provide engines at discount to participating teams for the 2023–2026 competition seasons.
 Use of the same engine by all teams creates a more challenging engineering design test.
-Prior to 2023, small engine manufacturer Briggs & Stratton sponsored Baja SAE teams by providing an unmodified Briggs & Stratton Model 19 Vanguard engine single-cylinder, with a displacement of 305cc and power output of approximately 10 bhp, free of charge for every two years in competition.
+Prior to 2023, small engine manufacturer Briggs & Stratton sponsored Baja SAE teams by providing an unmodified Briggs & Stratton Model 19 Vanguard engine single-cylinder, with a displacement of 305 cc and power output of approximately 10 bhp, free of charge for every two years in competition.